 Historically, the man paying while on a date was done to both impress a woman and communicate financial security and stability.
 However, (I think) it was also done out of honor and decency.
 As a guy, it was your honor to be out with her, not a means to an ends.
 Overall, people are just way too sensitive when it comes to this issue!
 Don't worry so much about it, just enjoy yourself.
 No matter who wants to pay, don't get offended by it--if your a girl, thank him and move on; don't think you are being anti-feminist or anti-progressive.
-If your a guy, do the same and don't take it as a blow to your masculinity.
+If you're a guy, do the same and don't take it as a blow to your masculinity.
 And if it is that big of a deal, then simply don't spend money.
 You should feel comfortable and at ease with the person, not stress and awkwardness.
 It SHOULD be natural, easy as I said.
 Not complicated.
 In the end, we really just need to lighten up, remember that some people do have ulterior motives--like replacing money for sex for buying you dinner for sex--but generally, people are just trying to get to know you.
 And sitting down over a meal, for instance, is a great way to do that.
 So, just enjoy it and don't read too much into it.
 I'm sure Betty Friedan and Simone de Beauvoir wouldn't be upset if you told them you went out with a guy, he paid, but you had a great time and he was incredibly sweet, charming, and respectful.